Vontei/notes/week06/06_lectures/js-ajax-apis/README.md

 1. Create a new local project directory called "js-ajax-instagram".
 1. Add a local git repository.
 1. Create a remote repository on Github.
-1. Create a project boilerplate with the [Galvanize HTML Gernerator](https://github.com/gSchool/generator-galvanize-html).
+1. Create a project boilerplate with the [Galvanize HTML Generator](https://github.com/gSchool/generator-galvanize-html).
 1. Update your *index.html* and *main.css* files from the code found [here](https://github.com/gSchool/g11-course-curriculum/tree/master/week06/06_lectures/js-ajax-instagram).
 1. Finally, add/commit to your local git repo, and then push your changes to Github.

+> Remember to commit your code early and often!

 ## Introduction to APIs